denten-books/plain-text/2-device.md

 mechanism for generalized symbolic manipulation.
 In a reciprocal movement, I aim also to place the modern computer itself within the long history of the book, as a piece of literary (and not just mathematical) technology.
-To achieve these tasks, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as an instrument.
-These material and intellectual histories will help reveal the book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.
+To achieve these tasks, I will construct a pre-history of the literary device, based on materials roughly from the first half of the twentieth century.
+I am interested in the simultaneous emergence of the literary device as formal technique, a series of thought experiments, and finally as an instrument that lies at the modernist foundations of contemporary computational culture.
+These material and intellectual histories will help reveal the electronic book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon